Fair Collection/Privacy Notice

 All our records are destroyed in accordance with the NHS Retention Schedule, which sets out the appropriate length of time each type of NHS records is retained.
 We do not keep your records for longer than necessary.

-All records are destroyed confidentially once their retention period has been met, and the Trust has made the decision that the records are no longer required Records Management Code of Practice for Health and Social Care 2016.
+All records are destroyed confidentially once their retention period has been met, and the Trust has made the decision that the records are no longer required.

 How do we keep your personal data safe and secure?

 We are committed to securing your personal information from unauthorised access, use of disclosure.
 We secure the personal data you provide on computer servers in a controlled, secure environment.
 We also train our staff and have policies and procedures in place so that everyone working in the Trust is aware of the high standards we expect them to adhere to when handling your personal data.

 Everyone working for the NHS is subject to the Common Law Duty of Confidence.
 Information provided in confidence will only be used for the purposes advised and consent given by the individual to whom the information relates, unless there are other circumstances covered by the law.